Denver Military Divorce

 - The military member served at least 20 years of qualifying service

 - The marriage occurred for at least 20 years of the military member’s qualifying service

 It is important to realize that unlike civilian divorces, military divorces are not entirely governed by state law.
 Congress has enacted several federal laws which govern members of the armed services involved in divorce.

 Military status doesn’t specifically influence whether or not an individual must pay alimony or spousal support.
 Each state has different laws regarding support; however, there are some regulations that limit the amount of support a military member must pay.
 A veteran, for example, will not be ordered to pay more than half of their income toward spousal support.

 Contacting an Experienced Colorado Military Divorce Attorney

 All marriage and divorces can be complicated, but there are many more factors to consider when one of the parties involved is a service member.
-If you are in the process of getting a divorce, determining custody, negotiating terms of visitation rights, or involved with child support of enforcement of financial orders, make sure you have a family law attorney with you who will fight for your best interests.
+If you are in the process of getting a divorce, determining custody, negotiating terms of visitation rights, or involved with child support of enforcement of financial orders, make sure you have an attorney with you who will fight for your best interests.

 Call (303) 747-4748 to discuss your case today with our Denver military divorce attorneys.

 We maxmize settlement through mediation & obtain your goals by being well prepared at hearings and trials.